haptork/easyLambda/doc/tutorial/2_mapreduce.md

 2 Map and Reduce
 =================

-The section is in continuation from the [prior section on data-flow](dataflow.md).
+The section builds upon the basics of data-flow with ezl as introduced in [prior section on data-flow](1_dataflow.md).

 The computation in easy lambda can be seen as data flowing through different units.
 These units are: